 Co-founder of Nubank

-Cristina Junqueira grew up in Rio de Janeiro, moved to Sao Paolo to get her master’s in economic and financial modeling, then attended the Kellogg School of Management in the US.
+Cristina Junqueira grew up in Rio de Janeiro, moved to São Paolo to get her master’s in economic and financial modeling, then attended the Kellogg School of Management in the US.
 When she returned to Brazil, she was hired by the country’s biggest private bank to lead a 20-person team at the age of 24.
 Her rise continued from there, but she wasn’t happy with the way Brazil’s finance industry worked — banks charged high fees and interest rates.
 So she and her co-founders decided to launch Nubank as an affordable, accessible alternative.
 Junqueira was doing funding pitches while seven months pregnant and closed her first round of funding from the hospital, days before giving birth.
-And her hard work has paid off: Today, the Sao Paolo-based company is valued at $10 billion (that’s ten times “unicorn” status, if you’re counting).
-Even better: 40% of Nubank’s employees are women and 30% identify as LGBT.
+And her hard work has paid off: Today, the São Paolo-based company is valued at $10 billion (that’s ten times “unicorn” status, if you’re counting).
+Even better: 40% of Nubank’s employees are women, 30% identify as LGBTQIA+ — and Junqueira has vowed the company leadership will be 50% women by 2025.

 “You can’t dream of what you can’t see.
 I want my daughters to grow up in a world where they can dream of being whoever they want to be.”

-Ellen Ochoa realized she could be an astronaut when she saw Sally Ride become the first woman in space in 1981 (representation matters).
+Ellen Ochoa realized she could be an astronaut when she saw Sally Ride become the first woman in space in 1981.
+(See?
+Representation matters.)
 After getting her PhD at Stanford, she joined NASA as a research engineer, and applied to be an astronaut three times before finally getting accepted in 1990.
-Good call, because Ochoa’s career turned out pretty stellar.
+Good call, because Ochoa’s career turned out to be pretty stellar.
 She made history in 1993 by serving on the Space Shuttle Discovery.
-After spending about 1,000 hours total in space, she moved on to become the second woman and first Latinx director of the Johnson Space Center in 2013.
+After spending about 1,000 hours total in space, she moved on to become the second woman and first Hispanic director of the Johnson Space Center in 2013.
 She’s also the co-inventor on three patents.
 Ochoa has received NASA’s Distinguished Service Medal (NASA’s highest award), has six schools named for her, and was inducted into the Astronaut Hall of Fame in 2017.

 “I know that role models make a difference, and I take seriously that part of my career and life.
 For young Hispanic women, there are few well-known women in STEM fields, so it’s even more important to let them know about the interesting and rewarding careers that they can pursue.”